Institute of Criminal Sciences

-She is a founding member and the Vice-Chair of the Restorative Justice Section of the Hungarian Society of Criminology.
+She is the founding member of the Punishment Execution SubCommittee of the Hungarian Academy of Sciences and member of the Scientific Committee of the NUPS.
 Her fields of research include restorative justice, mediation, alternative solutions in criminal procedure, the reintegration of offenders, victims, and supporting victims.

 Office: H-1083 Budapest, Üllői út 82., Educational Building

 Phone: (36) 1 432 9019/ 19301